Home Health Care Information Center

 When it comes to funding home health care in Denver, there are several options.
 Medicaid, Program of all-inclusive care for the elderly (PACE), Veteran’s and surviving spouses benefits, long-term care insurance, life insurance policy, personal and family assets, reverse mortgage or uranium workers’ benefits can help you pay for home care.

 Here you can find out if your loved one qualifies for uranium miners, millers and transporters benefits.
-Comfort Keepers is certified to provide free in home health care for workers who suffer from illnesses they contracted while working with uranium, so it might be very useful reading this content.
+Comfort Keepers is certified to provide free in home care for workers who suffer from illnesses they contracted while working with uranium, so it might be very useful reading this content.

 On this page, you can also find answers to questions about Medicaid consumer-directed programs.
 Are your loved one’s legal affairs and documents in order?
 Here you can learn about organizing your parent’s important legal documents as well as medical, financial, and other personal information.